ducakar/TextureReplacer/README.md

 Known Bugs
 ----------

+* Skybox is not reflected with real reflections.
 * Cabin-specific IVA suits don't persist through scene switches while on EVA.
 * IVA visor texture is applied to EVA Kerbals if game database is reloaded while in the main menu.